codio-content/HTML_and_CSS-CSS/.guides/content/Inline-Style-80f7.md

 Let's see, how it would look like in our tree view of the document :

-<iframe  width="100%" height="35%" src="/tree/tree.html#url=doc1.html&selected=body" frameborder="0" allowfullscreen></iframe>
+<iframe  width="100%" height="40%" src="/tree/tree.html#url=doc1.html&selected=body" frameborder="0" allowfullscreen></iframe>

-Not only is this notation simpler and shorter and more meaningfull, but also what would happen if we were using the previous notation and somebody decides to add a `<u>` tag ?
-We would have to modify our stylesheet to add styling for our `<u>` tag.Not
+Not only is this notation simpler and shorter but also what would happen if we were using the previous notation and somebody decides to add a `<u>` tag ?
+We would have to modify our stylesheet to add styling for our `<u>` tag.